dimircea/iotduino/README.md

 Node module for IoT apps/web-apps created by using the PCDuino or other PCDuino compatible devices able to run `Node.js`.

 The module uses native C/C++ code.
-Benchmarks with PCDuino v3 board reveals that a `digitalWrite` operations takes 6-7 microseconds (~ 140 - 160 KHz) and a `digitalRead` operation takes 4-5 microseconds (~200 - 250 KHz).
+Benchmarks with PCDuino v3 board reveals that a `digitalWrite` operation takes 6-7 microseconds (~ 140 - 160 KHz) and a `digitalRead` operation takes 4-5 microseconds (~200 - 250 KHz).

 The tests were made by using one million (1.000.000) read/write operations.
 Run the `tests/performance_tests.js` script if you like to check the performance of your own board.